 The extra fluid causes too much pressure within the muscle sheath.
 Symptoms include pain at the back of the leg, especially when walking or running and a swelling or tenderness in the muscle on the outside of the calf.

 What can the athlete do?

 If it is particularly painful then seek professional medical advice.
-An acute compartment syndrome can be a medical emergency as muscle and nerve damage can occur.
-Rest until pthe ain has gone.
-Work the upper body instead or swim if this can be done pain free.
+Acute compartment syndrome can be a medical emergency as muscle and nerve damage can occur.
+Rest until the ain has gone.
+Work the upper body instead or swim if this can be done pain-free.
 Apply ice or cold therapy for 20 minutes every two hours.
 Ice should not be applied directly to the skin but wrap in a wet tea towel.
-Wearing a compression support may also help reduce the swelling and support the muscle.
+Wearing compression support may also help reduce the swelling and support the muscle.